Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: The ExtEEV and its TEOs in the ground-based photometry

-Although detection threshold in the ground-based data is significantly higher than in the TESS observations, the amplitude of the $n=25$ TEO is large enough to analyse changes of its amplitude and frequency in the same way as we did in Sect.\,\ref{sect:PW-TESS-sliding-window}.
+Although the detection threshold in the ground-based data is significantly higher than in the TESS observations, the amplitude of the $n=25$ TEO is large enough to analyse changes in its amplitude and frequency in the same way as we did in Sect.\,\ref{sect:PW-TESS-sliding-window}.
 In order to minimise the impact of the gaps between different surveys, we combined all ground-based light curves into a single time series.
 Then, using a sliding window with the width of 1000\,d and a sliding step of 200\,d, we obtained the result which is shown in Fig.\,\ref{fig:o-c-archival}.
-An order of magnitude longer width of the window than we used in the analysis of the TESS data (Sect.\,\ref{sect:PW-TESS-sliding-window}) means that we can trace changes of amplitude and frequency of the strongest TEO only on the time scale of years.
+An order of magnitude longer width of the window than we used in the analysis of the TESS data (Sect.\,\ref{sect:PW-TESS-sliding-window}) means that we can trace changes in the amplitude and frequency of the strongest TEO only on the timescale of years.
 Faster changes, even if present, are averaged.

 Some interesting conclusions can be drawn from Fig.\,\ref{fig:o-c-archival}.
-First of all, although the amplitude of $n=25$ TEO changes, this particular TEO is present in the ExtEEV for nearly 30 years with an average amplitude of about 10\,ppt; see also Fig.\,\ref{fig:archival-lc+trf}.
+First of all, although the amplitude of $n=25$ TEO changes, this particular TEO is present in the ExtEEV for nearly 30 years with an average amplitude of about 10\,ppt (see also Fig.\,\ref{fig:archival-lc+trf}).
 Second, the most recent $O-C$ values obtained from the OGLE-IV data tend to confirm the trend that can be seen in the TESS data.
 Third, the change in frequency of the TEO observed in TESS data seems to have a precedent in the past.
-The OGLE-III data reveal a clear fluctuation in the $O-C$ diagram around 2007, accompanied by a decrease in amplitude from around 13\,ppt in to about 6\,ppt.
-TESS data show a similar correlation, the pronounced change in frequency of the TEO is followed by a reduction of its amplitude.
+The OGLE-III data reveal a clear fluctuation in the $O-C$ diagram around 2007, accompanied by a decrease in amplitude from around 13\,ppt to about 6\,ppt.
+TESS data show a similar correlation; the pronounced change in frequency of the TEO is followed by a reduction of its amplitude.
 However, we leave the discussion of this correlation to Sect.~\ref{sect:discussion-changes-of-amplitudes}.

 Since both the orbital period (Sect.\,\ref{sect:orbital-period}) and the period of the $n=25$ TEO (this section) change with time, $t$, it is interesting to see how the misalignment of these two values behaves.
-A good measure of this misalignment is the difference $\Delta f$ defined as:
+A good measure of this misalignment is the difference $\Delta f$ defined as follows: